cdktf/cdktf-provider-cloudflare/docs/devicePostureRule.java.md

 - *Type:* java.lang.String

 The Teams List id.
+Required for `serial_number` and `unique_client_id` rule types.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.20.0/docs/resources/device_posture_rule#id DevicePostureRule#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.21.0/docs/resources/device_posture_rule#id DevicePostureRule#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.